LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingConversationAssist/configure-conversation-assist.md

     <img class="fancyimage" style="width:800px" src="img/agentassisttutorial/config_bot_recommendations.png">

-### Step 6: Configure Agent Assist knowledge base recommendations
+### Step 6: Configure Conversation Assist knowledge base recommendations

 1. Select the **Knowledge Bases** menu option under **Agent Assist**.
 2. Confirm that the **Enable recommendations** toggle is still turned on.
 The maximum number of recommendations should be the same as well.